 If an outsourced course is labeled Honors or AP, certainly call it that on your transcript.
 If you think the course is much more demanding than a typical high school course, feel free to call it Honors.
 How much it matters depends on the specific admissions officer and if those grades are backed up by thorough course descriptions and/or SAT II or AP scores.

-Test scores can be included, UNLESS applying test-optional (choosing to not send scores to a test-optional school).
+Test scores can be included, UNLESS applying test-optional (choosing to not send scores to a test-optional school.)
 For obvious reasons, you would not want those scores on the transcript.
 Also important: Do NOT self-report those scores in the Common App.
 Many applicants think they are required to put scores in the application when asked!
-They are not and should not, if applying test optional.
+They are not and should not, if you are applying test optional.

 There is no need to send every transcript or grade report.
 Here are the basic guidelines for what gets sent and what doesn’t.

-College or University Courses taken during High School: Ask the school to send grades directly to colleges.
+Ask the school to send your homeschooler’s transcript directly to colleges.

 If your homeschooler’s high school years included a school that was not legally a homeschool, you have two choices.

 When this gets tricky: If you cannot easily translate the former high school grades into your homeschool grading system and GPA calculation, leave those years out.
 College admissions officers prefer that we not translate the other school’s grades ourselves.
 Leave that to them.
-They are familiar with students from a variety of schools, grading systems, and transcripts.
+They see students from a variety of schools, grading systems, and transcripts.
 They would prefer to do the interpreting themselves.

-Former Homeschoolers Who Currently Attend a High School: Create and send a transcript (with course descriptions and counselor recommendation letter) directly to the school.
+Create and send a transcript (with course descriptions and counselor recommendation letter) directly to the school.
 This clears up any questions admissions officers have regarding the specifics of their homeschool education.
-It is also a great opportunity to make your high schooler shine!

 In general, middle school courses should not be listed.
 The high school transcript is a transcript for high school courses.